Guide to the Peter Wood Papers on the Nixon Library Controversy, 1981, 1985

 - Nixon Library Controversy Reference Collection, 1981-2001 (Duke University Archives)

-[Identification of item], Peter Wood Papers on the Nixon Library Controversy, University Archives, Duke University.
+[Identification of item], Peter Wood Papers on the Nixon Library Controversy, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Peter Wood Papers on the Nixon Library Controversy were received by the University Archives as a transfer in 2012.